oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 </details>

+###This is all a bit complicated, can it be automated ?

+Yes, of course, in this lab we've aimed to introduce you to the specific concepts to boost your understanding.
+Once you understand them of course you may well not want to do all this manually.

+Fortunately for us you don't even have to write your own scripts to automate this as it is a sufficiently common task that simple to use automation has already been built for you with the [CNCF Flagger project](https://docs.flagger.app/)

+You can get more details on how to use flaggger with linkerd to automate canary deployments from the [linkerd canary release documentation](https://linkerd.io/2.11/tasks/canary-release/)

 ## Task 3: Using a traffic split to test resilience (A bit of Chaos)

 We're going to use a traffic split to send some messages to a fake zipkin endpoint which will generate errors, this will let us see how well our micro-services handle the situation where zipkin becomes unavailable.